 Phishing Getting you to give up your details

 First, they try to get your PIN or password by what is known as 'phishing'.
-This means they set up websites, or directly contact you by email, post or phone, claiming (and looking/sounding) like they are genuinely from your bank, and they ask you to enter/tell them your PIN.
+This means they set up websites, or directly contact you by email, phone or post, claiming (and looking/sounding) like they are genuinely from your bank, and they ask you to enter/tell them your PIN.

 If it works, they'll have all they need to access your money, and theft is easy.

 So there's a very important golden rule.
-No matter whether it's a traditional letter, email or phone calls:
+No matter whether it's a traditional letter, email or a phone call: